-RECOMMENDED READ: Amsterdam events in 2019
+RECOMMENDED READ: Amsterdam Events Calendar 2020

 1. Things to do in June: amazing sculptures of spiders at the gardens of Rijksmuseum

 Giant spiders!
 In June in 2019, the gardens around Amsterdam’s Rijksmuseum are housing giant spiders.
-The massive sculptures are made by Louise Bourgeois, a renowned sculptures from France (1911-2010).
+The massive sculptures are made by Louise Bourgeois, renowned sculptures from France (1911-2010).

-The exhibitions of twelve sculptures by Bourgeois takes place from may 24 until November 2019.
+The exhibition of twelve sculptures by Bourgeois takes place from may 24 until November 2019.
 On show are the monumental works Spider (1996), Spider Couple (2003) and Crouching Spider (2003).
 The high-gloss aluminium sculptures of Untitled (2004), hang from the branches of the great wing nut tree at the Rijksmuseum garden.
 They refer to her father’s habit of storing chairs by hanging them on roof beams in the attic of their home.

 The exhibitions is free to visit at Rijksmuseum.

 2. Tour the Dutch countryside from Amsterdam by bike